jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Here is where things get tricky.
 In the future I would like to think this is will all be sorted out, but for now, buckle up.
 So networking was always controlled by a service under sysVinit, that was usually ```sudo service networking restart```.
 This was common across all Linux.
 This worked fine when network connections were static and usually a 1 to 1 relationship with a computer or pc.
 That all changed as wireless connections became a reality, and the mobility of computers to move from network to network, and even virtual machines, that could be created and destroyed rapidly, all began to change how networking was done.
 In November of 2004 Fedora introduced **Network Manager** to be the main instrument to handle their network configurations.
 Debian and Ubuntu would eventually follow behind and Network Manager became the default way to manage network connections.
 It uses a YAML like file structure to give values to the network service.
 Debian and Ubuntu maintained support for Network Manager, but always allowed fall back for compatibility reasons for the sysVinit script to manage the network.

 As of Ubuntu 18.04 there is a Network Manager replacement.
 It is called [netplan.io](https://netplan.io "netplan").
-Netplan is an Ubuntu style version of Network manager which reads YAML stule files from a network configuration located in ```/etc/netplan/*.yaml```.
+Netplan is an Ubuntu style version of Network manager which reads YAML style files from a network configuration located in ```/etc/netplan/*.yaml```.
 Netplan works on top of Network Manager as well as systemd-networkd.

 Systemd-networkd is the systemd utitlity to take over network service and IP address authority.
 It is still a work in progress which has implemented many of the Network Manager features but not all of them.
 You can disable Network Manager as a service and enable/start systemd-networkd.
 Systemd-networkd will look for run time localized overwrites of default values located in ```/etc/systemd/network```.
 That directory is blank by default as systemd-networkd is not enabled by default.
 Files in that directory need to end in a .network extension.
 The entire systemd-networkd documentations is [described here](https://www.freedesktop.org/software/systemd/man/systemd.network.html "systemd-networkd documentation").
 The systemd-networkd .network file has an INI style value structure[^147]: